 In Pittsburgh, as in all of Pennsylvania, not every crime falls under a designated offense category.
 The most serious crimes fall under “Felony,” and those which are comparatively lighter, fall under “Misdemeanor.”
 Further, each of these categories is again divided into three more classifications, or degrees, each of which has a different set of punishments.

-To learn more about felonies, misdemeanors, and their degrees, you should contact a reputable Criminal Lawyer, who can give you all the details about both felony and misdemeanor charges.
+To learn more about felonies, misdemeanors, and their degrees, you should contact a reputable Pittsburgh Criminal Defense Lawyer, who can give you all the details about both felony and misdemeanor charges.
 Our Pittsburgh misdemeanor defense attorneys can assist you.What is a Non-Classified Misdemeanor?

 In Pittsburgh, Pennsylvania, some of the offenses that fall under the category “Misdemeanor” are unclassified or non-classified, and they do not have any allotted degree.
 They are usually defined as unclassified because they do not fit into any other category.
 This may be because the crime is new and has not yet been addressed by legislation, it may be unique in some way, or is not very serious.

 The punishments that are given to a person for committing unclassified misdemeanors are decided or set separately from those given for classified misdemeanors.Things to Know About Non-Classified Misdemeanors

 There are only a few crimes that are considered non-classified misdemeanors.
 Some of the crimes are as follows:

 - Selling, delivering, or manufacturing any kind of unadulterated drugs.